dcmi/dctap/TAPprimer.md

 * **minInclusive** A number to define lower bound of a numeric value.
 "Inclusive" means that the number listed will be included in the bound.
 * **maxInclusive** A number to define upper bound of a numeric value.
 "Inclusive" means that the number listed will be included in the bound.

-(Note: these last two are from the XML Schema DataType documentation in the section on ["Constraining Facets"](https://www.w3.org/TR/xmlschema11-2/#rf-facets).
+(Note: these last four are from the XML Schema DataType documentation in the section on ["Constraining Facets"](https://www.w3.org/TR/xmlschema11-2/#rf-facets).
 These are included here because they are frequently needed but there are many other facets in the documentation that may be useful.)

 The `valueConstraintType` defines all of the values in the `valueConstraint` cell, whether a single value or a list of alternatives.